wavemotion-dave/A8DS/readme.md

 * Diamond 64K
 * Express 64K

+If you're using cartridge files, it is suggested you use .CAR files which contain type information to properly load up the cartirdge.
+Bare .ROM files have ambiguities that are not always auto-detected by the emulator and as such will not always load.

 Missing :
 ----------------------------------------------------------------------------------
 The .ATX support is included but not fully tested so compatibility may be lower.
 In order to